 and would participate in HPwES.

 2. Perform energy audit & receive audit report with prioritized list of measures (PLOM) for improvement recommendations from your selected contractor.
-This breaks down the recommend improvements and available rebates/discounts to make your home more energy-efficient, comfortable, healthy and safe.
-This will also provide you with a detailed report on the potential energy savings (kWh and $) you can enjoy by making these recommended improvements.
+This breaks down the recommended improvements and available rebates/discounts to make your home more energy-efficient, comfortable, healthy and safe.
+This will also provide you with a detailed report on the potential energy savings (kWh and $) you can enjoy by making the recommended improvements.

-3. Selected contractor completes proposed work on your home, install/upgrading recommended changes and should begin your application for the TNI Clean Energy Grant for you to sign, date and possibly request supporting documents.
+3. Selected contractor completes proposed work on your home, install/impel recommended changes and should begin your application for the Clean Energy Grant for you to sign, date and possibly request supporting documents.
 View our application to view all required documents.

 Here’s an illustration of the process: